 Campers should bring golf clubs, golf clothes depending on the weather, golf balls for 27-36 holes, gloves, rain gear, sunscreen, cell phone, casual clothing for evenings and any personal needs.

 What does each camp consist of?

-Junior golfers experience a college golfer’s weekly routine, receive help formatting communications to college coaches, create their own progression from junior to college golf, daily competitions and prizes and most importantly engage with college coaches and players to gain a greater understanding of collegiate golf at the institution.
+Junior golfers experience a college golfer’s weekly routine, receive help formatting communications to college coaches, create their own progression from junior to college tennis, daily competitions and prizes and most importantly engage with college coaches to gain a greater understanding of collegiate tennis at the institution.

 *College Golf Experience camps do not provide transportation.
-If overnighting, juniors are encouraged to Uber to and from the airport and the golf course.
+If overnighting, juniors are encouraged to Uber / Lyft to and from the airport and the golf course.

 What kind of food do campers eat?